projectcalico/calico-kubernetes-ubuntu-demo/README.md

 The calico networking plugin for kubernetes is run on each node agent, so the master node setup process is not unlike any other standard Kubernetes deployment.
 In this tutorial, we'll provide sample systemctl services files to quickly get all the required kubernetes processes running on the host.

 #### Setup environment variables for systemd services
 1.)
-Get the sample configurations for this tutorial, and enter the `master` directory.
+Get the sample configurations for this tutorial
 ```
 git clone https://github.com/Metaswitch/calico-kubernetes-ubuntu-demo.git
 ```
 2.)
-Copy the network-environment-template
+Copy the network-environment-template from the `master` directory
 ```
 cp calico-kubernetes-ubuntu-demo/master/network-environment-template network-environment
 ```
 3.)
 Edit `network-environment` to represent your current host's settings.

 4.)
 Move the settings into `/etc`
 ```
 sudo mv -f network-environment /etc